galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 - `label` is the actual classification
 - `...` represents additional columns showing probabilities of assignment to each possible class

-Sequences can be classified to 26 classes including: chromosome.Acidobacteria, chromosome.Actinobacteria, chromosome.Bacteroidetes, chromosome.Chlamydiae, chromosome.Chlorobi, chromosome.Chloroflexi, chromosome.Cyanobacteria, chromosome.DeinococcusThermus, chromosome.Firmicutes, chromosome.Fusobacteria, chromosome.Nitrospirae, chromosome.other, chromosome.Planctomycetes, chromosome.Proteobacteria, chromosome.Spirochaetes, chromosome.Tenericutes, chromosome.Thermotogae, chromosome.Verrucomicrobia, plasmid.Actinobacteria, plasmid.Bacteroidetes, plasmid.Chlamydiae, plasmid.Cyanobacteria, plasmid.DeinococcusThermus, plasmid.Firmicutes, plasmid.Fusobacteria, plasmid.other, plasmid.Proteobacteria, plasmid.Spirochaetes.

-If the probability of assignment to given class is lower than threshold (default = 0.7) then the sequence is treated as unclassified.

 Additionaly, PlasFlow produces fasta files containing input sequences binned to plasmids, chromosomes and unclassified.

 ## Visualising de novo assembly graphs using Bandage

 To determine whether the contigs are chomosomal or plasmid DNA Bandage can give a clear view of the assembly.

 Bandage (a Bioinformatics Application for Navigating De novo Assembly Graphs Easily), is a program that creates visualisations of assembly graphs.
 Sequence assembler programs (such as Miniasm, Velvet, SPAdes, Trinity and MEGAHIT) carry out assembly by building a graph, from which contigs are generated.
-By granting easy access to these assembly graphs, Bandage allows users to better understand, troubleshoot and improve their assemblies.
+By visualisation of these assembly graphs, Bandage allows users to better understand, troubleshoot and improve their assemblies.
 ![Bandage gui](../../images/nanopore_seqeunce_analysis/Bandage.png)

 > ### {% icon hands_on %} Hands-on: Visualising de novo assembly graphs